google/styleguide/pyguide.md

 A docstring should be organized as a summary line (one physical line) terminated by a period, question mark, or exclamation point, followed by a blank line, followed by the rest of the docstring starting at the same cursor position as the first quote of the first line.
-There are more formatting guidelines for docstrings below.
+We recommend using reStructuredText format.

 <a id="s3.8.2-comments-in-modules"></a>
 <a id="comments-in-modules"></a>